CodecoolGlobal/ask-mate-3-python-mllorand/tasks.md

 ## Tasks

-1. Implement the `/list` page that displays all questions.
+1. Implement the `/list` page that displays all questions.(Dani) (Done)
     - The page is available under `/list`.
 Done
     - The data is loaded and displayed from `question.csv`.
 Done
     - The questions are sorted by most recent.
 Done

 2. Create the `/question/<question_id>` page that displays a question and the answers for it.
-(Tomi)
+(Tomi / Lóri)
     - The page is available under `/question/<question_id>`.
 Done
     - There are links to the question pages from the list page.
 Done
     - The page displays the question title and message.
 Done
     - The page displays all answers to a question.
+Done

 3. Implement a form that allows the user to add a question.
-(Tomi)
+(Tomi) (Todo)
     - There is an `/add-question` page with a form.
     - The page is linked from the list page.
     - There is a POST form with at least `title` and `message` fields.